Last Updated: October 24, 2023, by: Jamie Sandford

 This week we aim to help you find the best carpet, taking into account quality, budget and style, and offer up expert recommendations and reviews of the top carpet brands.

 Whilst it is true to say that hardwood flooring remains the most popular type of flooring for most home buyers, the fact that carpet still has an important share of the flooring market means that it is definitely worth considering for your home.

 Indeed, more and more people are also keying into the practical and aesthetic appeal of having a mix of flooring types in the home – using hardwood, tiles and carpeting in different rooms depending on function and style.

 You can also click here for our advice on carpet buying, installation, prices and cleaning.

 There are a number of reasons to considering carpeting a floor, but the main one is of course the added, softer comfort of carpet material underfoot.

-Carpets give a warmer, snugger feel to a room and so are particularly popular for bedrooms and playrooms; they also provide better soundproofing than hardwood or tiles, which makes carpets a good choice for home gyms, home cinemas and offices.
+Carpets give a warmer, snugger feel to a room and so are particularly popular for bedroom floor and playrooms; they also provide better soundproofing than hardwood or tiles, which makes carpets a good choice for home gyms, home cinemas and offices.

 Carpets also often conjure grown-up luxury; there is a certain air of “high maintenance” about a carpet that makes it seem like the kind of choice only rich people make!